Elmo's World: Background

-The first way the CTW addressed the issues brought up by their research was by lowering the target age for Sesame Street, from four years to three years.
+The first way the CTW addressed the issues raised by their research was by lowering the target age for Sesame Street, from four to three years old.
 In late 1998, they created a new 15-minute segment entitled Elmo's World, hosted by the Muppet Elmo, that was shown at the end of each episode.
 (Note: The first episode of Elmo's World aired on November 16, 1998.)
 The segment used traditional elements (animation, Muppets, music, and live-action film), but had a more sustained narrative.
 Elmo's World followed the same structure each episode, and depended heavily on repetition.
 (Note: At first, the same segment was repeated daily for a week, but this practice was dropped at the end of the first season of Elmo's World.)
 It focused on child-centered topics such as balls and dancing, from the perspective of a three-year-old child, and was "designed to foster exploration, imagination, and curiosity".
 Instead of an adult providing narration, Elmo led the child through the action.

 In 2002, Sesame Streets producers went further in changing the show to reflect its younger demographic and increase in their viewers' sophistication.
 They decided, after the show's 33rd season, to expand upon the Elmo's World concept by, as San Francisco Chronicle TV critic Tim Goodman called it, "deconstructing" the show.
-They changed the structure of the entire show to a more narrative format, making the show easier for young children to navigate.
+They changed the structure of the entire show to a more narrative format, making it easier for young children to navigate.
 Arlene Sherman, a co-executive producer for 25 years and one of the creators of Elmo's World, called the show's new look "startlingly different".